mlgupta/keyper-docs/source/Installation.md

 # Installation
 ## Requirements
 Keyper is bundled as a docker container with alpine Linux as its base.
 To run keyper you need to have docker running on your server.
-Alternatively, you can also use podman.
+Alternatively, you can use podman, which is bundled natively with RHEL and its varients and it does not require any running daemon.

 ## Quickstart
 To run docker image using docker cli: